 Students also have the option of taking the IELTS (International English Language Testing Service System) examination, for which the minimum score is an overall band average of 6.5 (academic module).
 McGill University accepts only scores submitted electronically by an IELTS test centre and no longer accepts paper TRFs (Test Report Forms) directly from test centres and candidates.
 Please contact the test centre where you took the IELTS test and request that your test scores be sent electronically to McGill.
-You can verify your results directly in uApply.

 In order to be admitted to the M.A. program in German Studies, candidates must have at least a B.A. degree in German from McGill University or an equivalent degree from another college or university of recognized standing.

 Applicants with joint degrees or majors degrees may be admitted on individual merit but they may be required to take additional courses.
 They may also be able to enter the program as Qualifying students for the purpose of completing these preliminary studies.

 In order to pursue graduate studies in German, all candidates must have considerable fluency in German.

 Graduate students holding a Language Instructorship or who are otherwise employed will normally not be allowed to take more than four courses a year.
 Students may be required to attend an approved course in English if their knowledge of that language is judged inadequate.
 All graduate students are expected to attend the staff–student colloquium.

 M.A. or equivalent.